Sweet 18

 Sweet 18 is a South Korean television series that aired on KBS2 in 2004.
-The story strongly focuses on both personal and clan-level relationships between Jung-sook, a member of Papyeong's Yun clan, and Hyuk-joon, a member of Andong's Kwon clan.
-Both clans had hoped for re-establishing good relations after being separated for three generations by war, by arranging a marriage between Jung-sook and Hyuk-joon upon Jung-sook's birth.
+The story revolves around the relationship between Jung-sook, a member of Papyeong's Yun clan, and Hyuk-joon, a member of Andong's Kwon clan.
+Both clans hoped for re-establishing good relations after being separated for three generations by war, by arranging a marriage between Jung-sook and Hyuk-joon upon Jung-sook's birth.

 Plot

-Yoon Jung-sook (Han Ji-hye) is an eighteen-year-old, dreamy, lively school girl.
-One day, she encounters a mysterious man in traditional Korean clothing on the streets who carries a piece of literature her quite famous grandfather treasured.
+Yoon Jung-sook (Han Ji-hye) is an eighteen-year-old, lively school girl.
+One day, she encounters a mysterious man in traditional Korean clothing on the streets who carries Chu Shi Biao, a piece of literature her grandfather treasured.
 Despite not seeing his face, she falls head-over-heels in love with him and vows to marry him.
-Since she is the member of an ancient and noble Korean Clan, the Yun clan, she will marry Kwon Hyuk-joon (Lee Dong-gun), the heir of the Kwon clan.
+Since she is the member of a noble but declined Korean Clan, the Yun clan, she will have to marry Kwon Hyuk-joon (Lee Dong-gun), the heir of the Kwon clan, according to the betrothal arranged by their clans.
 Hyuk-joon is ten years older than Jung-sook and already a prosecutor.
-Jung-sook finds out that Hyuk-joon is the mysterious man whom she fell in love with and willingly marries him.
+Jung-sook finds out that Hyuk-joon is the mysterious man whom she fell in love with.
 She becomes a housewife while her friends continue to attend college.
 Two worlds clash, as Jung-sook is still an immature teenager and Hyuk-joon a grown man.
-However, slowly, they become attracted to each other and fall in love, despite the fact that Jung-sook is pursued by a school mate and Hyuk-joon meets his first love again, who wants him back.
-Jung-sook has much to learn about the ancient traditions of the family of her husband and what it means to be married to a first-born son, however in the end, they are deeply in love with each other.
-Jung-sook gives birth to twins and starts a sewing business.
-Hyuk-joon continues working as a prosecutor in the police force in Seoul.
+However, slowly, the feelings become mutual, despite the fact that Jung-sook is pursued by a school mate and Hyuk-joon meets his first love again, who wants him back.
+Jung-sook has much to learn about the ancient traditions of her husband's family, especially because her husband is a first-born of his generation.
+In the end, Jung-sook gives birth to twins and starts a sewing business.
+Hyuk-joon continues his career as a prosecutor in Seoul.